-EBIW Actor Might group with Potential Purpose Encounter Manager SWF.b Order Filler To manage both order-based and encounter-based imaging, and potentially leverage existing support for handling patient demographics and providing modality worklist.
-PDQ/PDQv3/PDQm Patient Demographics Consumer To query for patient demographics that could populate the encounter-based imaging context.
-See 47.4.1.4 for discussion of usage.
+EBIW Actor Might group with Potential Purpose PDQ/PDQv3/PDQm Patient Demographics Consumer To query for patient demographics that could populate the encounter-based imaging context.
+See Section 47.4.1.4 for discussion of usage.
 See ITI TF-1: 8, ITI TF-1:24, ITI TF-1:38 for profile details.
 PAM Patient Demographics Consumer To receive a feed of patient demographics that could populate the encounter-based imaging context.
-See also 47.4.1.4 for discussion of usage.
+See also Section 47.4.1.4 for discussion of usage.
 See ITI TF-1: 14 for profile details.
 PAM Patient Encounter Consumer To receive a feed of encounter details that could populate the encounter-based imaging context.
-See also 47.4.1.5 for discussion of usage.
+See also Section 47.4.1.5 for discussion of usage.
 See ITI TF-1: 14 for profile details.
 SOLE Event Reporter To capture timestamps of encounter-based imaging activity for departmental analytics.
-ATNA Secure Node To establish secure connections to the Acquisition Modality and ADT, and to log security related events.
+To establish secure connections to the Acquisition Modality and ADT, and to log security related events.
 See ITI TF-1: 9 for profile details.
 IRWF.b Importer To import prior images on media that a patient has brought to an encounter.
-Acquisition Modality SWF.b Acquisition Modality To support both order-based and encounter-based imaging.
-PDI Portable Media Creator To export encounter-based images on media.
+Acquisition Modality or SWF.b Acquisition Modality To support both order-based and encounter-based imaging.
+Lightweight Modality PDI Portable Media Creator To export encounter-based images on media.
 SOLE Event Reporter To capture timestamps of encounter-based imaging activity for departmental analytics.
 ATNA Secure Node To establish secure connections to the Encounter Manager and Image Manager/Archive, and to log security related events.
 See ITI TF-1: 9 for profile details.
 Image Manager/ Archive XDS-I.b Image Document Source To make encounter-based images available for sharing across the enterprise.
 Since the images have all the relevant metadata, including Accession #, this should work transparently.
 Result BIR Image Display To present to clinicians for review encounter-based images it has indexed.
 Aggregator IID Image Display Invoker To launch a viewer for clinicians to review encounter-based images it has indexed.